radiantlogic-v8/documentation-new/documentation/release-notes/v7422-release-notes.md

 * \[IV4-598]: Improved the change event capture UI in Synchronization to make the AD Password Filter mode look like a combo box.
 * \[IV4-599]: Added a new Global Identity Builder task that allows users to re-upload unresolved entries from any identity source.
 Added a new checkbox on the UI “Allow Re-correlation" on the identity source configuration page to enable this feature.
 * \[IV4-624]: Improved stability of AD Password Filter in "Per Node" mode.
-* \[IV4-652, SQ-1601]: Add Support for Accept Header override on all SCIM requests.
+* \[IV4-652, SQ-1601]: Added support for Accept Header override on all SCIM requests.